brihijoshi/ILIADImageTools/README.md

 	1. Added a generator function that initiates the next iteration only after a sleep time
 	2. Then using Kivy clock scheduler to schedule the next clock instance

+## Week 9, 10, 11

+1. Working on combining Video-tools to Image-tools and add more workable features